 Category (Human Resources) Effective Date: June 17, 1996.
-Last Revision Date: (16-Sep-96) Page 4 of 5
+Last Revision Date: (16-Sep-96)

-2.6 In the event that no suitable internal candidate is found for the position, the recommendation from the Selection Committee shall be to advertise externally, and the selection process shall be repeated.
+In the event that no suitable internal candidate is found for the position, the recommendation from 2.6 the Selection Committee shall be to advertise externally, and the selection process shall be repeated.

-3. RECRUITMENT POLICY
+RECRUITMENT POLICY 3.

-- 3.1 The Board shall implement, when necessary, a Teacher Recruitment Policy which is in keeping with its Vision Statement and its corporate goals and objectives. - 3.2 A Recruitment Action Plan, when necessary, shall have as its basis the provision of opportunities designed to develop the potential of future employees for the Board. - 3.3 The Recruitment Action Plan will be developed by the TRSaR Committee.
+- The Board shall implement, when necessary, a Teacher Recruitment Policy which is in keeping with its Vision Statement and its corporate goals and objectives. - 3.2 A Recruitment Action Plan, when necessary, shall have as its basis the provision of opportunities designed to develop the potential of future employees for the Board. - 3.3 The Recruitment Action Plan will be developed by the TRSaR Committee.